realadammatthew/humbleberger/src/copy/is-yeshua-still-alive-today.md

 ---

-## The New Testament Witness: The Risen Yeshua
+## The New Covenant Witness: The Risen Yeshua

 After His crucifixion, Yeshua’s disciples were broken.
 Yet, on the third day, they encountered the risen Yeshua, transforming their despair into bold faith: